-Whether you like it or not, the Kardashian-Jenner clan is growing.
-With three new KarJenner babies this year — Chicago, Stormi and True — the OG Keeping Up with the Kardashians family is bigger than ever.
+It’s becoming ever more difficult to, you know, actually keep up with the Kardashians.
+The constantly growing Kardashian-Jenner clan is having KarJenner babies at unprecedented rates — from 2018’s births of Chicago, Stormi and True to 2019’s Psalm — and the OG Keeping Up with the Kardashians family is bigger than ever.
 And in case you haven’t noticed, their baby names keep getting more and more unique.
 (We’re still not over Stormi with an I.)

 But how did Kourtney Kardashian, Kim Kardashian West, Rob Kardashian, Kylie Jenner and Khloé Kardashian come up with their one-of-a-kind baby names in the first place?
 Well, like many things that confuse us about the Kardashian-Jenners, there’s a story behind everything.
 From the way the Kardashian-Jenner sisters nod to their baby daddies to the puns they created with the father’s last names (looking at you, North), the tales behind these titles are almost as interesting as the family themselves.
 Find out the meanings behind each of the Kardashian-Jenner baby names ahead.